protometa/meteor-mocha/README.md

 NOTE: Watch mode does not properly rerun client tests if you change only client code.
 To work around this, you can add or remove whitespace from a server file, and that will trigger both server and client tests to rerun.

+### Run in parallel

+By default dispatch:mocha will run in series.
+This is a safety mechanism since running a client test and server test which depend on DB state may have side-effects.

+If you design your client and server tests to not share state, then you can run tests faster.

+Run in parallel simply by exporting the environment variable `TEST_PARALLEL=1` or `TEST_PARALLEL=true` before running.

 ### Run with a different server reporter

 The default Mocha reporter for server tests is the "spec" reporter.
 You can set the `SERVER_TEST_REPORTER` environment variable to change it.